morganstanley/binlog/doc/Mserialize.md

 `MSERIALIZE_MAKE_STRUCT_TAG` cannot be used with recursive types.
 See [Adapting user defined recursive types for visitation](#adapting-user-defined-recursive-types-for-visitation) for a solution.

+A tag can be assigned to a class that derives from a base or bases that are tagged already, without enumerating the members of the bases again:

+    [catchfile test/unit/mserialize/documentation.cpp custom_tag_derived]

+The same rules apply as above, with the addition that the second argument must be a non-empty parenthesised list of tagged base classes.

 A tag can be assigned to class templates on the same conditions, except that a different macro must be called: